ndwarshuis/org-ml/README.md

 much faster.

-To be more scientific, the current tests in the suite (see [here](bench/org-ml-benchmarks.el)) seem to support the following when comparing `org-ml` to equivalent code written using built-in ord-mode functions (in line with the intuitions above):
+To be more scientific, the current tests in the suite (see [here](bench/org-ml-benchmarks.el)) seem to support the following conclusions when comparing `org-ml` to equivalent code written using built-in org-mode functions (in line with the intuitions above):
 * reading data (a one way conversion from buffer to node space) is up to an order of magnitude slower, specifically when the data to be obtained isn't very large (eg, reading the TODO state from a headline)
-* manipulating text (going from buffer to node space, then modifiying the node, then going back to buffer space) is several times slower for single modifications (eg setting the TODO state of a headline)
+* manipulating text (going from buffer to node space, then modifying the node, then going back to buffer space) is several times slower for single modifications (eg setting the TODO state of a headline)
 * larger numbers of manipulations on one node at once are faster (eg changing